NnnastyaA/rsschool-cv/cv.md

 Profession: primary school teacher

 # Languages:

-I am currently studying with an English tutor.
+English: A1, but I am studying with a private teacher to improve my level.
 German language - elementary level.
+Native speaker of Russian and Belarusian.

 # Photo: